jo-xin/SpriteSheetAnimation/README.md

 # TODO

-when split another sheet while playing the animation, the program will fail
+when splitting another sheet while playing the animation, the program will fail

-as gif does not work
+saving as gif does not work

 more friendly prompts